chainstack/docs/docs/subgraphs.md

 1. Configure all the required parameters that are displayed in the CLI.
 The Graph will download your smart contract’s ABI and install all the dependencies by running `npm install` automatically.
 1. Set up your `schema.graphql` file to define all the entities and key-value pairs that you want to query.
 1. Go to your manifest file (`subgraph.yaml`) and make sure all the deployment parameters are correctly defined.
-We recommended that you only start indexing data from the block number of the first transaction that you want to track as this can save a lot of indexing time.
+We recommend that you only start indexing data from the block number of the first transaction that you want to track as this can save a lot of indexing time.
 1. To generate AssemblyScript types for the entities defined in your schema file, in your root directory, run:

     ``` sh